Our Ultimate Family Car Camping List (Including Practical Pro Tips!)

 Parks Canada also provides dry shelters.
 They often include showers and flush toilets along with pit toilets.

-Wherever you decide to camp here is a list of important papers you will want to take:
+Wherever you decide to camp, here is a list of important papers you will want to take:

 Camping Shelter:

-We use Coleman 6-Person Instant Cabin.
+We use a Coleman 6-Person Instant Cabin.

-This tent is easy to set up it takes under 3 minutes with the poles attached.
-(Yes, I know the review says 60 seconds but I gotta move it around and see where I want the door.
+This tent is easy to set up; it takes under 3 minutes with the poles attached.
+(Yes, I know the review says 60 seconds, but I gotta move it around and see where I want the door.
 LOL)

 We did not buy the fly and now we are kicking ourselves!
 So we throw a small tarp over it because someone (me) is terrified it is going to leak.
 We camp every summer and have never had it leak yet.

-This tent says it sleeps 6 which is true if you like the cuddly feeling.
+This tent says it sleeps 6, which is true if you like the cuddly feeling.
 I never go by “people sizing”.
 This works great for 4 people and bags of clothes.

 Items you need: